wslh-bio/dryad/README.md

 Both pipelines begin with a quality trimming step to trim the reads of low quality bases at the end of the read using Trimmomatic v0.39 (http://www.usadellab.org/cms/?page=trimmomatic).
 After the trimming process the read information is then used by each pipeline as needed.

 #### Core Genome phylogenetic tree construction
 The core-genome pipeline takes the trimmed reads and generates a phylogenetic tree that can be used for inferring outbreak relatedness.
 The pipeline only requires the text file containing the read paths mentioned above.
+This pipeline is based loosely off of the pipeline described here by [Oakeson et. al](https://www.ncbi.nlm.nih.gov/pubmed/30158193).

 Usage:
 ```